cilium/cilium.io/src/posts/2022-07-13-L4LB-XDP/index.md

 ```

-and then we launched Cilium in load balancer only mode:
+and then we launched Cilium in load balancer only mode, below is our configuration from the (Cilium 1.10 version)[https://cilium.io/blog/2021/05/20/cilium-110#standalonelb]:

 ```
 systemctl start sys-fs-bpf.mount; docker run \